Codecademy/docs/content/python/concepts/strings/terms/casefold/casefold.md

   - 'paths/analyze-data-with-python'
 ---

-Returns a copy of a string with all characters in lowercase. `.casefold()` is similar to `.lower()`, but whereas that method deals purely with ASCII text, `.casefold()` can also convert Unicode characters.
+The `.casefold()` method returns a copy of a string with all characters in lowercase.
+It is similar to `.lower()`, but whereas that method deals purely with ASCII text, `.casefold()` can also convert Unicode characters.

 ## Syntax